Vagos Open Air: 2015

 The 2015 edition was held on Friday, 7 August, Saturday, 8 August and Sunday, 9 August.
 It was the final edition in the municipality of Vagos.

 2016

 The 2016 edition was held on Friday, 5 August and Saturday, 6 August, returning to a two-day lineup.
 The festival was renamed VOA Fest and moved to Quinta da Marialva, a place in the city of Corroios, Seixal.
 A new festival called Vagos Metal Fest was created exactly on the same location of the past editions.

 2017

 The 2017 edition returned to a three-day format.
 For the first time, the festival was held on two stages, as a new secondary stage was added (exclusive to Portuguese bands).
 It was held on Friday, 4 August, Saturday, 5 August and Sunday, 6 August.

 2019

-The 2019 edition will return once again to a two-day format.
-Renamed to VOA – Heavy Rock Festival, it will be held on Estádio do Restelo, in the city of Lisbon, on Thursday, 4 July and Friday, 5 July.
+The 2019 edition returned to a two-day format.
+Renamed to VOA – Heavy Rock Festival, it was held on Estádio do Restelo, in the city of Lisbon, on Thursday, 4 July and Friday, 5 July.